The Nude Party: Midnight Manor

-The band released their sophomore album on October 2, 2020, titled “Midnight Manor”.
+The band released their sophomore album on October 2, 2020, titled Midnight Manor.
 The 12-song set was recorded live-to-tape over six days at the Outlier Inn in upstate New York and mixed by John Agnello (Dinosaur Jr., Kurt Vile) and again Munson produced and Cullen engineered.
-Released during the global COVID-19 pandemic, the album's first single "Shine Your Light" premiered with an official music video in July 2020, followed by “Lonely Heather”, “What's The Deal?”,"Pardon Me, Satan" and "Cure Is You”.
+Released during the global COVID-19 pandemic, the album's first single "Shine Your Light" premiered with an official music video in July 2020, followed by “Lonely Heather”, “What's The Deal?”, "Pardon Me, Satan" and "Cure Is You”.

 The album received praise for its development from the band's debut, particularly the evolution of Magee's songwriting to touch on more personal themes.
-DIY Magazine described the record as “dripping with exuberant charm; The Nude Party might throw back to the past, but there's clearly some very present ambition here too”.
+DIY Magazine described the record as “dripping with exuberant charm; The Nude Party might throw back to the past, but there's clearly some very present ambition here too."

-Rolling Stone acclaimed their sophomore record “an unabashed rock record, full of chiming guitars, sha-la-la refrains, and lo-fi production that plays like the soundtrack to an Animal House remake.
+Rolling Stone lauded their sophomore record “an unabashed rock record, full of chiming guitars, sha-la-la refrains, and lo-fi production that plays like the soundtrack to an Animal House remake.
 It's garage rock updated with a touch of 21st-century cynicism, written and performed by a group of self-taught musicians who bonded over Sixties rock & roll.”

 The Line Of Best Fit acclaimed “"The band started with a really strong debut album, but Midnight Manor somehow takes this to new heights.
 You'll hear the Stones, you'll hear Lou Reed, you'll even hear a bit of Alice Cooper in there - and you’ll come away having connected with a new, intensely fulfilling sense of cool pervading every aspect of what makes rock 'n' roll so rock 'n' roll; The Nude Party are back — and what a return it is”.